uav4geo/OpenPointClass/README.md

 ./pcclassify ./dataset.ply ./classified.ply [model.bin]
 ```

-We provide access to a pre-trained model if you don't have access to labeled data to train your own.
-Please note it was generated using a limited number of samples and it might not work well with all datasets.
+We provide access to a pre-trained model if you don't have access to labeled data.
+Please note the model was generated using a limited number of samples and it might not work well with all datasets.

  * [model.bin]()